Frequently Asked Questions about CyberAlert's news monitoring, social media monitoring and broadcast news monitoring services.

 22. Is a long-term contract required?

 No!
-CyberAlert 5.0 is a monthly service that does not require an annual contract.
+The superior quality of CyberAlert's service is that we do not require an annual contract.
+CyberAlert is a monthly service.
 Clients are free to cancel at any time after the first 30 days of service.

 23. How long does it take to start the service?